Ten Old Square London Chambers

 Those wishing to apply for pupillage at Ten Old Square should apply through the Pupillage Gateway.
 Those scoring highest on the application will be invited to a first round interview in front of a panel of up to three members of chambers.
 The 20-minute interview will focus on questions based on the application as well as a short legal problem presented to the candidates 15 minutes before the interview.
 Those scoring highest in the first round interview will be invited to a more extensive second round interview.
 Prior to this, they will be sent a piece of written work to complete.
 At the final round interview, there will be a debate question as well as general questions on the application.

 Ten Old Square state that they are seeking to recruit pupils who have the requisite academic ability, have knowledge and understanding of the law, demonstrate analysis and reasoning, have oral and written communication skills, can relate to lay and professional clients, have a genuine interest in chambers’ fields of practice, and have the resilience, perseverance and drive to succeed at the Bar.
+Ten Old Square looks beyond the bar too, and runs a programme with inner city London schools to teach their students some of the skills needed to be a barrister.
 Candidates from all backgrounds are welcomed and the selection process is undertaken by individuals who have undergone equality and diversity training.
-Ten Old Square participates in a number of programmes such as Bridging the Bar and Inner Temple’s Pegasus Access and Support Scheme, and also offers three access mini-pupillages per year to candidates from under-represented groups.
+Ten Old Square participates in programmes such as Bridging the Bar and Inner Temple’s Pegasus Access and Support Scheme, and also offers three access mini-pupillages per year to candidates from under-represented groups — giving candidates an automatic first round pupillage interview.

 What The Junior Barristers Say